 In addition to traditional client services provided through normal intake procedures, and with the help of special funding and support, MALS operates the following projects and provides additional services to clients in various areas.
 Participation in some programs may require specific eligibility.

 Attorney of the Day Courthouse Project

 MALS holds a monthly Consumer Advice Clinic hosted by an attorney to assist individuals in navigating through the web of consumer debt collection.
 This clinic arms clients with useful and valuable information and advice.
 The client is provided a Debt Collection Information Packet and given advice specifically for their situation.
 If the client has a legitimate claim, they may be provided extended services.
-Applicants with legal issues appropriate for advice through the clinic are referred by the Managing Attorney.
+Applicants with legal issues appropriate for advice through the clinic will be contacted by MALS.

 MALS has been a HUD certified housing counseling agency since 1980.
 In 2008, a new project was created, The Home Preservation Project, to help the tens of thousands of families in Shelby, Tipton, Lauderdale and Fayette counties who face the prospect of losing their homes to foreclosure, largely as a result of irresponsible lending practices.
 Case handlers work with lenders to modify loans and determine the best options for homeowners who are at risk of homelessness.
 Our trained attorneys and counselors work to restructure loans and qualify for programs offered through federal funding and through lenders, with the ultimate objective of retaining and building equity in their homes.
 If you or someone you know is facing potential foreclosure, please contact us at (901) 255-3444.